Second Charge Mortgage Affordability Calculator

 Regardless of how much you can afford to pay each month, your borrowing capacity is limited by the amount of equity you hold in the property.
 That is, the amount you own outright.

-Most second charge mortgage lenders place a cap on the total LTV of all your secured borrowing after taking out your additional loan.
-Typically, this is around 80%-85%.
+Most second charge mortgage lenders cap the total LTV of all secured borrowing after you take out your additional loan.
+Typically, this is around 80% to 85%.

-So, in the example above (assuming a maximum LTV of 85%), provided you meet the affordability and eligibility criteria, you could borrow an additional £140,000 to take the total debt secured against your home to £340,000.
+So, in the example above (assuming a maximum LTV of 85%), provided you meet the affordability and eligibility criteria, you could borrow an additional £140,000, bringing the total debt secured against your home to £340,000.

-Some lenders set their cap lower at around 70%-75%, while there may be some rare cases where they could consider approving second charges that take overall borrowing to 100% LTV.
-The higher your LTV, the higher the interest rate is likely to be which can indirectly impact affordability in the sense that it makes the repayments higher.
+Some lenders set their cap lower at around 70% to 75%, while there may be some rare cases where they could consider approving second charges that take overall borrowing to 100% LTV.
+The higher your LTV, the higher the interest rate is likely to be, which can indirectly impact affordability in the sense that it makes the repayments higher.

 Our calculator below can give you an idea of how this could work out for you with your additional borrowing requirement: